mantidproject/documents/Design/CrashReporting/DesignDocument.md

 ### Overview

-The three major segments that need to be implemented in order to report crashes are:
+The major segments that need to be implemented in order to report crashes are:
-* A method to detect when Mantid has crashed
+* A method to detect when Mantid has crashed, it is proposed this is done within the launcher scripts.
+* A service to gather further information and then send these crashes to the web service.
-* An interface to ask the user for additional information on these crashes
+* An interface to ask the user for additional information on these crashes.
-* An implementation to then report these crashes.
+* A webservice and database.

 ![alt text](crashdesign.png "Simple design layout")
 ### Crash detection